User guides

 Optional.
 Enter 0 if the provider does not supply a balance for this transaction.

-The financial instrument the transaction relates to, e.g. a share, ETF, or fund.
+The security the transaction relates to, e.g. a share, ETF, or fund.

 Required for: BUY, SELL, SPLIT, REVERSE SPLIT, MERGER IN, MERGER OUT, SPINOFF IN, SPINOFF OUT, DEPOT TRANSFER IN, DEPOT TRANSFER OUT.

-Must be empty for: pure cash transactions (deposits, withdrawals, dividends, fees, interest) with no instrument reference.
+Must be empty for: pure cash transactions (deposits, withdrawals, dividends, fees, interest) with no security reference.

 Quantity